Lazy-Solutions/AdvancedSceneManager/guides/An overview of scene management in ASM.md

 <br/>

-Scene operation basically takes a list of scenes to close, and a list of scenes to open, then closes / opens them.
+[Scene operation](Scene%20operations.md) basically takes a list of [scenes](Scenes.md) to close, and a list of scenes to open, then closes / opens them.
 Scenes specified to close will always be closed before any scenes are opened (except loading screen).

 Scene operation also manages loading screens and will automatically open a specified loading screen before it begins to unload scenes.
 If a loading screen was opened, then it will be automatically closed after scenes have been loaded.

 Scenes in unity cannot be loaded in parallel, due to this scene operations will usually run in a queue, some exceptions exist (like loading screens and finish preload).

-A operation can be started in code by using either of these two:\
+An operation can be started in code by using either of these two:\
 `SceneOperation.Queue()`\
 `SceneOperation.Start() //Ignores queue`